Protection of personally identifiable information

 Campaigns and templates Can create templates and campaigns, and preview the output of Jinjava and dynamic attributes such as aggregates and expressions Can build templates and campaigns without exposing real data (they can preview campaigns in the context of test profiles)

-Sending test messages Can send test campaigns to any recipient (profiles, test profiles, recipients who are not available in the Profiles module) Can send test campaign only to test profiles; sending tests to custom email or phone number (not available in the Profile module) is impossible.
+Sending test messages Can send test campaigns to any recipient (profiles, test profiles, recipients who are not available in Behavioral Data Hub > Profiles) Can send test campaign only to test profiles; sending tests to custom email or phone number (not available in Profiles) is impossible.

 - can’t preview the file in Local File node,